 - Decision Table Testing

 - Data-Driven Security Defects

 - Control Flow Testing

-To summarize, confirmation testing is a set of tests performed to confirm whether the product meets its requirements.
-If you plan on doing any testing at all for your project, it’s definitely something worth considering.
-But be warned: it’s not something that can simply be done right before a deadline; it should be planned and executed throughout the entire project. confirmation software testing can help you identify certain issues that have gone undetected by other testing techniques, and it’s often used to ensure that a product or system meets its basic requirements.
-Just remember, though: confirmation testing isn’t just for the end of your project – it should be used throughout.
+Confirmation testing is a set of tests performed to confirm whether the product meets its requirements.
+If you plan on doing any testing for your project, it’s worth considering.
+But be warned: it cannot be done before a deadline; it should be planned and executed throughout the project. confirmation software testing can help you identify certain issues that have gone undetected by other testing techniques, and it’s often used to ensure that a product or system meets its basic requirements.
+Remember, though: confirmation testing isn’t just for the end of your project – it should be used throughout.